MileHacker Logo

 Cultural & Historical Context

 Montana cuisine is hearty.
 It features locally sourced ingredients, a reflection of its ranching, farming, and wild game heritage.
-It blends Western American comfort food and modern culinary trends, with a strong focus on freshness and seasonal access.
+It blends Western American comfort food and modern culinary trends, with a powerful focus on how fresh it is and seasonal availability.

-Large cattle ranches and wild landscapes bring about a meat-centric diet.
+Large cattle ranches and wild landscapes end in a meat-centric diet.
 The rich soil of the Flathead Valley supports fruit and vegetable farming.

 Ingredients & Flavors